ivans-innovation-lab/my-company-documentation/chapter3/monolithic-delivery-pattern/public-cloud.md

 This technique can eliminate downtime due to application deployment.
 In addition, blue-green deployment reduces risk: if something unexpected happens with your new release on Green, you can immediately roll back to the last version by switching back to Blue.

-Blue-green deployment is not implemented in this lab.
-You should consider it.
+Blue-green deployment is implemented by 'production' job in the [workflow](https://github.com/ivans-innovation-lab/my-company-monolith/blob/master/.circleci/config.yml).